Assessment and Reporting

 During the course of the academic year, successive reports will build upon one another to provide an overview of progress from one reporting period to the next.
 In this way, parents/carers will have a clear understanding of those subjects where good progress is being made, as well as those in which this is not the case.
 Specific information for each Key Stage can be found below.

 In addition to academic progress, we also report on:

 The criteria for this can be found via the link below.

-As well as reports, we offer a parents’ evenings per year group to provide opportunities for parents to make direct contact with subject teachers in order to discuss progress.
-Our parents’ evening attendance data shows there is a very clear link between student progress and parents’ direct contact with the academy on such occasions.
+As well as reports, we offer a parents’ evening per year group to provide opportunities for parents to make direct contact with subject teachers in order to discuss progress.
+There is clear link between student progress and parents’ direct contact with the academy on such occasions.

 We would also encourage parents to communicate with teachers via email or Class Charts where questions or concerns may arise regarding progress so that we can all work together to support our students to achieve their very best.

 At Key Stage 3, teachers make judgements on the expected progress for each student in each subject area based upon the curriculum covered so far.
 This judgement is based on each students’ prior attainment expectations from Key Stage 2, therefore the judgement is specific to each child rather than the cohort as a whole.
 Teachers will report on students performing as:

 Key Stage 3 formal assessments will be completed in classrooms under test conditions and class teachers will ensure that the date of these is clearly communicated to students.
 Teachers will also ensure that appropriate lesson time and homework time is used to support students' preparation.